-- iv.
-Candidates must list the entire cost of each individual expense that results in campaign material that in any way suggests support for their candidacy.
-There shall be no prorating of costs to account for unused campaign items which were purchased. - v.
-Budgets from two (2) or more candidates may not be combined in any way.
-Any campaign material bearing the name of more than one (1) candidate must be expensed in full at actual cost or fair market value, depending on the appropriate circumstance, by each candidate named. - vi.
+- (5) All donated materials are to be expensed at fair market value, regardless of quality. - (c) The Election Commissioner shall submit a list of Fair Market Values for generic and commonly used campaign items at the Mandatory Candidates' Meeting.
+A member of the Election Commission may only revise the items on this sheet if the price on the Fair Market value sheet is different than actual estimated aggregate market prices.
+If updated, the Commissioner shall provide proper and timely notice to candidates and ensure grandfathering policies for candidates that made purchases under pre-revised costs are initiated.
+These Fair Market Values may be found online at election.tamu.edu. - (d) It is the responsibility of the candidate to obtain from the Election Commission a assess a fair market value for any campaign materials not appearing on the list provided at the mandatory candidate meeting.
+This shall be done by filling out the Fair Market Value Assessment Form provided by the Election Commissioner.
+Fair Market Values must be assessed using at least three (3) vendors and may use up to five (5).
+This form shall serve as the receipt for donated items. - (e) Candidates must list the entire cost of each individual expense that results in campaign material that in any way suggests support for their candidacy. - (f) There shall be no prorating of costs to account for unused campaign items which were purchased. - (g) Budgets from two or more candidates may not be combined in any way.
+Any campaign material bearing the name of more than one candidate must be expensed in full at actual cost or fair market value, depending on the appropriate circumstance, by each candidate named.
 Receipts for such expenditures must be submitted by each candidate separately.
-For final expense reports, candidates may not submit photocopied receipts without the prior consent of the Election Commissioner. - vii.
-No candidate shall be held responsible for any expense of an unused campaign item purchased before the mandatory candidates meeting. - viii.
-Candidates running in more than one (1) race in any one election cycle shall be identified as two (2) separate candidates.
+For final expense reports, candidates may not submit photocopied receipts without the prior consent of the Election Commissioner. - (h) Candidates running in more than one race in any one election cycle shall be identified as two separate candidates. - (i) No candidate shall be held responsible for any expense of an unused campaign item purchased before the mandatory candidates meeting.